 Existential rules are positive, function-free first-order implications that may contain existentially quantified variables in the head.
-In databases, they are known as dependencies (Abiteboul, Hull, and Vianu 1995) and are used to capture a wide range of schema constraints; they have, e.g., been used as declarative rules for data transformation in data exchange-the problem of transforming a database structured according to a source schema into a database structured according to a target schema (Fagin et al. 2005).
-They are also the basis for KR formalisms, such as datalog± (Calì, Gottlob, and Pieris 2010; Calì et al. 2010).
+In databases, they are known as dependencies (Abiteboul, Hull, and Vianu 1995) and are used to capture a wide range of schema constraints; in particular, they are used as declarative data transformation rules in data exchange-the process of transforming a database structured according to a source schema into a database structured according to a target schema (Fagin et al. 2005).
+They also provide the foundation for several prominent knowledge representation formalisms, such as Datalog± (Calì, Gottlob, and Pieris 2010; Calì et al. 2010).

 Answering conjunctive queries (CQs) over a set of facts extended with existential rules is a fundamental reasoning problem in both database and KR settings.

-This problem is undecidable (Beeri and Vardi 1981), and it can be characterised using chase (Johnson and Klug 1984; Maier, Mendelzon, and Sagiv 1979): a technique, closely related to hypertableau (Motik, Shearer, and Horrocks 2009), that computes facts implied by the rules in a forward-chaining manner, thus producing a universal model in which the query is evaluated.
+This problem is undecidable (Beeri and Vardi 1981) in general, and it can be characterised using chase (Johnson and Klug 1984; Maier, Mendelzon, and Sagiv 1979), a technique closely related to the hypertableau calculus (Motik, Shearer, and Horrocks 2009).
+The chase extends in a forward-chaining manner the original set of facts by introducing facts implied by the rules.
+The result of the chase is called the universal model, and an arbitrary conjunctive query can be answered over the original set of facts and the rules by simply evaluating the query in the universal model.